-Here are 7 pitfalls that marketers need to avoid while creating content for sales enablement.
+The 7 pitfalls marketers need to avoid while creating content for sales enablement

 1) Focusing on the product and not the customer: